 The HRB manages five national health information systems namely:

 - National Physical and Sensory Disability Database (NPSDD)

 - National Drug-Related Deaths Index (NDRDI).

-HRB chose TEKenable to provide them with an integrated, unified system which consolidates all the five national health information systems into a single platform where data regarding alcohol/drug treatment and disability services can be accessed and updated when required by the health service providers.
+HRB chose TEKenable to provide them with an integrated, unified system that consolidates all the five national health information systems into a single platform where data regarding alcohol/drug treatment and disability services can be accessed and updated when required by the health service providers.

-The information this system helps to capture and maintain is used in strategic HRB research and reporting, annual reports and HSE service provision planning in 5-year strategic slices.
+The information this system helps to capture and maintain is used in strategic HRB research and reporting, annual reports, and HSE service provision planning in 5-year strategic slices.

-The new national health information system has not only transformed how the HRB gathers national health data, but also generated substantial cost savings through consolidating five individual information systems onto one platform and removing multiple suppliers in providing services and support and maintenance.
+The new national health information system has not only transformed how the HRB gathers national health data, but also generated substantial cost savings through consolidating five individual information systems onto one platform and removing multiple suppliers in providing services and support, and maintenance.

 Accessing different data sets and reports has become easy as all the information is available on a single platform.
 Given the sensitivity of the information, special attention has been paid to the design of LINK to ensure data quality, privacy and security.